fanart-tv/fanartwiki/docs/General/fanart database.md

     This can mean many things including miss-typing the title, entering the wrong title, searching in the wrong language, or it hasn't been added to our database yet.

-    The fix is to always locate the title at the [source](#finding-the-right-entry), and [enter that ID](#add-missing-entries) on our site.
+    The fix is to always [locate the title at the source](#finding-the-right-entry "Finding the right entry"), and [enter that ID](#add-missing-entries "Add missing entries") on our site.

 ??? warning "Wrong Title"

     __Entry is listed with the wrong title even though the ID# is correct.__

     This means the official title was changed ^^after^^ the entry was created on our site.
 This is a very easy fix.
-Just ask to have the entry [refreshed](#request-a-refresh) on [Discord](https://discord.gg/r9VufRk){target= blank} in the __#issues__ channel.
+Just ask to have the entry [refreshed](#request-a-refresh "Request a refresh") on [Discord](https://discord.gg/r9VufRk "Fanart.tv Discord server"){target= blank} in the __#issues__ channel.

-    Please paste a link to the entry you would like refreshed when making the request.

 ??? warning "No English title set"

     ??? info "The MovieDB"

-        This usually means the movie was never released in the U.S. and doesn't have and English title set.
+        This usually means the movie was never released in the U.S. and doesn't have an English title set.

-        1. First verify if an English title has already been set but hasn't been refreshed on our site. _(see image below)_
+        1. First verify if an English title has already been set but hasn't been [refreshed](#request-a-refresh "Request a refresh") on our site. _(see image below)_

-        2. If not, the next step is to check [IMDB](http://www.imdb.com/){target= blank} for an English alias.
+        1. If not, the next step is to check [IMDB](http://www.imdb.com/){target= blank} for an English alias.
 You need to look down the page and find the heading named ^^Details^^.
 Under that heading you will see a line named ^^Also Known As^^ _(AKA)_.
 Expand that heading and check for an _English_ or _World-wide_ title.

-This is what you will enter on TheMovieDB by editing the ^^Alternative Titles^^ Section.
+        1. The title you find on IMDB, _(if any)_ is what you will enter on TheMovieDB by editing the ^^Translations^^ Section.

         ![Search ID](../assets/images/hftvw-tmdb-aka.jpg)

-        - Wait 48 hours after making any edits before requesting the entry be [refreshed](#request-a-refresh) on our site.
+        - Wait 48 hours after making any edits before requesting the entry be [refreshed](#request-a-refresh "Request a refresh") on our site.

     ??? info "The TVDB"

-        This usually means that the show was not originally released in the U.S. and needs an English title added to the entry.
-Follow the directions on [this page](https://support.thetvdb.com/kb/faq.php?id=23){target= blank} to source an English title.
+        This usually means the show was never released in the U.S. and doesn't have an English title set.

+        1. First verify if an English title has already been set but hasn't been [refreshed](#request-a-refresh "Request a refresh") on our site. _(see image below)_

+        1. Follow the directions on [this page](https://support.thetvdb.com/kb/faq.php?id=23 "TV Sources of Truth"){target= blank} to source an English title.

-        Once you have an English title, open up the show’s page and locate the ^^Toolbox^^ and select the menu item on the right side of the page. _(must be logged in in to see it)_
+        1. The title you find , _(if any)_ is what you will enter on TheTVDB by [editing](https://support.thetvdb.com/kb/faq.php?id=32 "Editing Unlocked Series"){target= blank} the ^^Edit Translations^^ Section. _(must be logged in in to see it)_

-        There you will find a button for ^^Edit Translations^^.
-Just add the proper information for the English Title and Plot as per [thetvdb rules](https://support.thetvdb.com/kb/index.php){target= blank}.

         ![tvdb edit ](../assets/images/hftvw-tvdb-edit.jpg)

-          - Sometimes the series will be locked because of rampant vandalism in the past.
-To have a title changed that has been locked you will need to [make a request](https://support.thetvdb.com/kb/faq.php?id=33){target= blank}
+          - Sometimes the series will be locked for various reasons.
+To have a title changed for a locked series you will need to [make a request](https://support.thetvdb.com/kb/faq.php?id=33 "Requesting Changes to Locked/Certified Series"){target= blank}

-          - Wait 48 hours after making any edits before requesting the entry be [refreshed](#request-a-refresh) on our site.
+          - Wait 48 hours after making any edits before requesting the entry be [refreshed](#request-a-refresh "Request a refresh") on our site.

 ??? warning "Duplicate Entries"

     So you did a search for “A Million Little Things” on our site and you find duplicate entries.

     The first thing to note is the ID for each entry.
 This can be found in most browsers by just hovering over each link.

     ![Hover ID](../assets/images/hftvw-show-id-in-url-hover.jpg)